Meet the BEST lentil soup recipe! Made with dried lentils, fresh vegetables, flavorful spices, and hearty greens, it's simple, healthy, and delicious.

 This lentil soup recipe is easy to make!
 Here’s how it goes:

 First, sauté the aromatics.
 Heat the olive oil in a large pot or Dutch oven over medium heat and add the onion, carrots, celery, kale stems, and cumin.
-Season with salt and several grinds of pepper and cook, stirring occasionally, until the veggies soften, about 8 minutes.
+Cook until they soften, about 8 minutes.

 Next, simmer the soup.
 Add the garlic, tomatoes, lentils, vinegar, thyme, and broth.

-Cover the soup and cook until the lentils are tender, 25 to 30 minutes or so.
+Cover and cook until the lentils are tender, 25 to 30 minutes.
 Adjust the heat as needed to maintain a gentle simmer.

 Finally, add the greens.
 Cook until they wilt, about 5 minutes, and then season to taste.

-Serve the lentil soup in bowls topped with garnishes like fresh parsley, grated Parmesan, and/or red pepper flakes.
+Serve the lentil soup topped with garnishes like fresh parsley, grated Parmesan, and/or red pepper flakes.
 Enjoy with crusty bread!

 Love cooking soup in the Instant Pot?
-I have an Instant Pot version of this recipe!
-Check out my Instant Pot Lentil Soup.
+Check out this Instant Pot Lentil Soup for pressure cooker instructions!

 How to Store Lentil Soup

-Got leftover soup?
-You’re in luck!
-It will keep well in an airtight container in the refrigerator for up to 4 days.
+Store leftover soup in an airtight container in the refrigerator for up to 4 days.
 Simply reheat in the microwave or on the stovetop.

 I actually like this soup better leftover.
 The flavor only improves as it sits in the fridge!